AleidvdZ/Project_3/README.md

 0815 Created and submitted proposal for project
 0817 Research and discussed requirments and how to achieve.
 Realized that sqlite would be easier to use for flask.
 0820 Team check-in.
 LAG created sqlite files.
 0821 Built flask query, troubleshot need for primary key to utiize flask, identified order of events (to a point).
+0822 LAG recreated sqlite files with primary key.
+AvdZ fixed/tested Flask documentation to pull in both database files.
+GS looked at documentation for graphing options and recommended chart.js.
+Team decided to change question 1 as FDIC already has beautiful graphs addressing time.
+Team discussed a histogram that looks at assets distribution among the banks when they failed.

 ## Conclusion